 This Pumpkin Pecan Granola recipe loaded with dried cranberries, pecans, and pumpkin seeds.
 Perfect for breakfast or as a snack.
 And believe me when I say that it’s so much better than store-bought!

 By now, you guys surely know how much I love granola.
-So far, I’ve shared my Maple Pecan, Peanut Butter Chocolate Chip, Coconut, and Nutella Skillet Granola recipes.
+So far, I’ve shared my Maple Pecan Granola, Peanut Butter Chocolate Chip Granola, and Coconut Granola!
 And now, we can add this (nearly) perfect Pumpkin Pecan Granola to the list!

 I always have granola on hand because it makes a super healthy snack or breakfast.
 Homemade granola provides fiber and nutrients like iron and potassium, and cuts down on the amount of added sugar that you typically find in store-bought granola.
 For extra fiber, I added nuts, pumpkin seeds, and flax seeds to this easy granola recipe.

 This homemade granola with pecans is loaded with tons of fall flavor from the maple syrup, pumpkin puree, and pumpkin pie spice.
 Fair warning your house will smell amazing when the granola is baking!

 Serve with milk like cereal, sprinkle on top of greek yogurt, or enjoy as-is!